AIRCRAFT RENTAL FAQ’S:

 Do I have to fly on a routine basis and adhere to a certain schedule?

 No. You can fly solely on your own schedule and availability.
 If you would like to fly once a week or once a month, scheduling is completely up to you.
-It has been our experience that the more consistent your schedule, the less time it will take and the less it will cost.
+Our experience is that the more consistent your schedule, the less time it will take and the less it will cost.

 Does Louisville Aviation have the study materials and pilot supplies available to supplement my training?